Thinking from the team

 What is a CEPA?

-The Certified Exit Planning Adviser designation is awarded by the Exit Planning Institute to advisers who complete rigorous training in business valuation, value acceleration, and owner transition planning.
+The Certified Exit Planning Advisor (CEPA) is a designation awarded by the Exit Planning Institute.
+It signals rigorous training in business valuation, value building, and owner transition planning — across the business, the finances, and personal readiness.

 • Trained to look at the business, the finances, and personal readiness simultaneously